What is Shiatsu?

-Based on the theory of oriental medicine, the purpose of Keiraku Shiatsu is not about curing disease as isolated entities, but it aims to make the sick get back to their optimum health so that their body can heal on its own.
-Keiraku Shiatsu is also one of the safest therapies, and it is simple yet has a reliable effect when applied correctly.
-Keiraku Shiatsu can be effective to numerous physical, psychological and emotional conditions.
+Shiatsu's purpose is not about curing disease as isolated entities, but it aims to help the patient reach their optimum health so that their body can heal on its own.
+Shiatsu is also one of the safest therapies.
+It is simple, yet has a reliable effect when applied correctly.
+Shiatsu can help numerous physical, psychological and emotional problems.

 Full-body 60 min / 90 min